 In Ontario and Alberta, overtime is payable for hours worked in excess of 44 hours in a week at one and one-half times the regular wage rate.
 In Alberta, it is also payable for hours worked in excess of eight in one day.
 Ontario and British Columbia also allow employers and employees to enter into averaging agreements.
 In Quebec, any work performed in excess of 40 hours in a week is payable at one and one-half times the regular wage rate.
 In Alberta, overtime pay of one and one-half times the employee’s wage must be paid for any hours worked in excess of eight in a day or 44 in a week, whichever is greater.
 In British Columbia, unless the employee is exempt from the overtime requirements or is otherwise subject to an approved flexible work schedule, overtime is payable for hours worked in excess of eight in a day and 40 in a week, at one and one-half times the regular wage rate.
 Double the regular wage rate must be paid for all hours worked in excess of 12 in a day and 48 in a week.
 Overtime may generally be “banked” and time taken off in lieu of payment subject to certain regulatory requirements.
 In each province, management employees and other designated employees are exempt from the overtime pay requirement.
 In Quebec, the employer may still have to pay management employees their regular salary for all hours worked, including those in excess of the regular workweek, if they are paid by the hour or if an hourly rate can be determined.

-Employees are entitled to regular pay without working for certain statutory holidays per year (nine in British Columbia and Alberta, 10 in Ontario and eight in Quebec).
+Employees are entitled to regular pay without working for certain statutory holidays per year (nine in Alberta and Ontario, 10 in British Columbia and eight in Quebec).
 As well, the summer civic holiday in Ontario is generally paid as if it were a statutory holiday.

 An employee in Ontario is entitled to at least two weeks’ vacation leave per year with vacation pay calculated at 4% of the previous year’s wages.
 In British Columbia, Alberta and Quebec, an employee is entitled, after the completion of each year of employment, to at least two weeks vacation leave per year, with one additional week where the employee has completed five continuous years of employment.
 Vacation pay is calculated at 4% of the previous year’s wages for the first four years of employment (five in British Columbia and Quebec) and 6% thereafter.